-• Proposal of grid infrastructure and pilot implementation of grid-based system of exchanging medical images integrated with existing distributed systems.
-The results were published as [1] and popularized as [12, 13, 14].
-The author of this thesis customized the existing project Globus MEDICUS and deployed it in the servers networked via academic network CESNET and integrated with existing regional PACS system.
-Other co-author coordinated the work with operators of regional PACS system and selected hospitals.
+• Proposal of a grid infrastructure and pilot implementation of a grid-based system that exchanges medical images that are integrated with an existing distributed systems.
+The results were published in [1] and popularized in [12, 13, 14].
+The author of this thesis customized the existing project, Globus MEDICUS, and deployed it in servers that are networked via the academic network, CESNET, and integrated with the existing regional PACS system.
+Other co-authors coordinated the work with operators of the regional PACS system and selected hospitals.

-• Pilot implementation of more generic infrastructure as a service for the community within the biomedical research [3, 19].
-The author of this thesis proposed the idea to consolidate and share the physical resources to provide virtual environment for specific needs of particular use-cases.
-The pilot infrastructure were tested on examples of selected research projects.
+• Pilot implementation of a more generic infrastructure as a service for the community within the biomedical research [3, 19].
+The author of this thesis proposed the idea of consolidating and sharing physical resources in order to provide a virtual environment for the specific needs of particular use cases.
+The pilot infrastructure was tested on examples of selected research projects.

-• Proposal of software architecture and implementation of web-based service for real-time remote analysis of human voice.
-The results were published as [2] and popularized as [16, 20].
-The author of this thesis designed and customized the existing network protocol to transfer voice signal losslessly and deployed application on remote virtual server.
-Other co-authors implemented the algorithms and application to analyze voice signal.
+• Proposal of a software architecture and implementation of a web-based service for the real-time remote analysis of a human voice.
+The results were published in [2] and popularized in [16, 20].
+The author of this thesis designed and customized the existing network protocol in order to transfer voice signal losslessly.
+The author also deployed the application on a remote virtual server.
+Other co-authors implemented the algorithms and application in order to analyze voice signal.

-• Improved methodology for modeling of complex physiological systems [5, 6, 11, 10].
-Author of this thesis contributed to the idea of building complex mathematical models from the basic components and keep them in an understandable and maintainable form.
-Additionally, author advised and implemented several basic blocks and models of pulsatile cardiovascular system in Modelica language.
-The other co-authors implemented the library to model physiology using integrative approach and implemented the complex models integrating different domains together.
+• Improved methodology for the modeling of complex physiological systems [5, 6, 11, 10].
+The author of this thesis contributed to the idea of building complex mathematical models from the basic components and keeping them in an understandable and maintainable form.
+Additionally, the author advised and implemented several basic blocks and models of a pulsatile cardiovascular system in Modelica language.
+The other co-authors implemented the library in order to model physiology, using an integrative approach.
+They also implemented the complex models, which integrated different domains together.

-• Design and implementation of system to estimate parameters of complex mathematical models to validate or calibrate models of human physiology published as [4] and gradual development of related technologies were published and popularized as [8, 9, 18, 22].
-Author of this thesis designed the architecture for distributed parameter estimation algorithm, integrated models and implemented pilot deployment utilizing scientific cloud-computing infrastructure.
-Other co-authors implemented complex models of human physiology in Modelica language and tested several algorithms for parameter estimation.
+• Design and implementation of a system to estimate the parameters of complex mathematical models in order to validate or calibrate models of the human physiology were published in [4].
+The gradual development of related technologies were published and popularized in [8, 9, 18, 22].
+The author of this thesis designed architecture for a distributed parameter estimation algorithm, integrated models and implemented a pilot deployment, which utilized a scientific cloud computing infrastructure.
+Other co-authors implemented complex models of the human physiology in Modelica language and tested several algorithms for parameter estimation.

-• Improved mathematical model of oxygen, carbon dioxide and hydrogen ion binding to Hemoglobin [7].
-Author of this thesis implemented this model in Modelica and identified the parameters of the model.
-Other co-authors analyzed and proposed the new mathematical model based on basic physical and chemical laws and relation published in literature.
+• Improved mathematical model of oxygen, carbon dioxide and hydrogen ion binding to hemoglobin [7].
+The author of this thesis implemented this model in Modelica and identified its parameters.
+Other co-authors analyzed and proposed a new mathematical model, based on the basic physical and chemical laws and in relation to previously published studies.

-• Simulation of complex models of human physiology as part of virtual simulator on portable and mobile devices utilizing cloud-computing [9, 21].
-Author of this thesis contributed to the idea of hybrid architecture of web simulators - utilizing the infrastructure for parameter estimation to simulate complex model remotely and process/visualize the results locally.
-Other co-authors implemented complex models of human physiology and implemented simulation scenarios for educational purposes.
+• Simulation of complex models of the human physiology as part of a virtual simulator on portable and mobile devices, utilizing cloud computing [9, 21].
+The author of this thesis contributed to the idea of a hybrid architecture of web simulators.
+This utilizes the infrastructure for parameter estimation in order to simulate complex models remotely and process/visualize the results locally.
+Other co-authors implemented complex models of the human physiology and implemented simulation scenarios for educational purposes.